billyfw/ha-frame-art-manager/docs/START.md

 ## Override Path 🛠️

-If you need a custom path, set the environment variable:
+If you need a custom path without using `.env`, set the environment variable:

 ```bash
 FRAME_ART_PATH="/custom/path" npm run dev